-Converting Corrugated and Solid Board into Packaging
+Converting Corrugated Board into Packaging

-Board sheets where required may be printed to a Customer's design.
+Board sheets where required may be printed to a customer's design.
 The most common printing process is Flexographic.
-The sheets are then passed through a diecutting or a flexo folder gluer machine, where they are cut and creased to the required blank shape needed for folding into the final product.
+The sheets are then passed through a die cutting or a Flexo Folder Gluer machine, where they are cut and creased to the required blank shape needed for folding into the final product.
 The equipment for printing and die cutting varies from individual manually operated machines to fully automatic in-line processes.

-Die cut blanks may be supplied direct to customers, or passed through a Folder Gluer for converting into a variety of Box/Packaging types.
-After folder gluing the product is collated, bundled and strapped prior to palletisation and wrapping where it is ready for despatch.
+Die cut blanks may be supplied direct to customers or passed through a Folder Gluer for converting into a variety of Box/Packaging types.
+After folder gluing the product is collated, bundled and strapped prior to palletisation and wrapping where it is ready for dispatch.

-Both Corrugated Board and Solid Board may be supplied to the customer at any stage of the process; as corrugated sheet, base board or laminated sheet; die cut blank; pre-converted packaging or finished boxes.
+Corrugated Board may be supplied to the customer at any stage of the process; as corrugated sheet, die cut blank, pre-converted packaging or finished boxes.